An Excellent Education For A Life of Christ-Centered Service

 John Calvin, along with Martin Luther, was a leader of the 16th-century movement that became known as the Protestant Reformation.
 These men and others called the church back to biblical Christianity and to an understanding of salvation in Christ alone, by grace alone, through faith alone.
 John Calvin was a young law student in France when he heard the message Luther had proclaimed.
 His conversion led him to the life of a pastor and scholar in the French-speaking city of Geneva in Switzerland until he died in 1564.
 John Calvin was also a school builder.
 He founded an academy in Geneva for the education of the young, realizing that Christians ought to be able to read and understand the Bible for themselves.
 He also believed people should be educated broadly and that in addition to the Bible, they should understand the world around them.
 Calvin himself was educated in the best traditions of the day on the Latin classics, Greek and Hebrew, Rhetoric, in short, Humanities.
 He believed Christians should be excellently educated so they could serve God in whatever calling was theirs.
 Not surprisingly, wherever the Reformation spread, literacy expanded to people of all classes.

 We are Committed to Helping Your Child Thrive

 We believe your student will be best set up to thrive by attending a Christian school that will educate them body, mind, and spirit – from an authentic Biblical perspective.

-- Educating thousands of students for 60 years
+- Educating thousands of students for over 60 years

 - Accredited by Western Association of Schools and Colleges